BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ## Benchmark Suites{#sec:chapter2-benchmark-suites}

+Benchmarking forms the basis on which comparisons between languages and environments are made.
+Benchmark suites are large sets of benchmark codes used to reliably compare and measure realistic problems under realistic settings.
+Our work focuses on benchmarking for device specific performance limitations, for example, by examining the problem sizes where these limitations occur -- this is largely ignored by benchmarking suites with fixed problem sizes.
+For these reasons, we introduce the Extended OpenDwarfs benchmark suite in [Chapter @sec:chapter-3-ode] which covers a wider range of application patterns by focusing exclusively on OpenCL using higher-level benchmarks.
+Before jumping into this work an evaluation of existing benchmark suites is considered in the remainder of this section.

 The NAS parallel benchmarks [@bailey1991parallel] follow a ‘pencil-and-paper‘ approach, specifying the computational problems to be included in the benchmark suite but leaving implementation choices such as language, data structures and algorithms to the user.
 The benchmarks include varied kernels and applications which allow a nuanced evaluation of a complete HPC system, however, the unconstrained approach does not readily support direct performance comparison between different hardware accelerators using a single set of codes.